SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

   - image_path: https://www.leica-microsystems.com/fileadmin/global/products/Confocal/leica-sp8-mp-list.jpg
     alt: "Leica SP8 Confocal"
     title: "Leica SP8 Confocal"
+    excerpt: "The Leica SP8 is the highest resolution microscope in the AMF.
+The thin optical sections produced by this confocal are ideal for imaging sub-cellular structures, such as axons and synapses.
+    The microscope is also used for generating detailed images of cells, allowing their processes to be traced.
+    The software has a slide-scanning feature, which allows even thick cleared slices to be imaged with ease.
-    excerpt: "Our Leica SP8 confocal has a white light laser with software-tunable excitation filter and three software-tunable detectors (2x HyD and 1x PMT).
-Leica's software is easy to use and comes with a slide-scanning extension.
+    A white light laser with tunable excitation filter and three detectors (2x HyD and 1x PMT) with tunable emission filters provide enormous flexibility.
+The microscope is located in the AMF and you must be trained to have access to it.

     * [Microscope Details](https://github.com/SWC-Advanced-Microscopy/facility_webpage/wiki/Leica-SP8-Confocal){: .btn .btn--primary}
     "